wp-plugins/sabines-zoom-gallery/readme.txt

 == Frequently Asked Questions ==

+= There's no inner zoom effect on my images =
+Check the dimensions of the original image and the dimensions set in Settings > Media > Large size.
+Your original image should be larger than the dimensions set for the large image in the Media settingspage.

 = How about captions? =
 If you have a text in the captions area of your image in the Media Library, it is shown on the picture.
 The text disappears on mouseover.
 If you don't want the captions to be shown but don't want to delete them, use a display: none; in your stylesheet.
 You can change the style of the captions by overriding the css in your own stylesheet.